-When you lower or retract the main screen or the mask, they will stop at their preset limits.
+When you lower or retract the screen, it will stop at its preset limits.
 If an obstacle (such as a person or furniture) gets in the path of the screen as it is lowered, you should use the switch control to stop the screen's motion; it will not automatically stop if it hits an obstacle.

-The motor is designed to be used for short operations such as lowering the screen (or mask) in preparation for viewing.
+The motor is designed to be used for short operations such as lowering the screen in preparation for viewing.
 The motor is not designed for continuous duty.
 If the motor operates continually for more than a few minutes, it may automatically shut off to prevent damage from overheating.
 If the motor occasionally needs to be run more than normal, for example during initial setup and positioning, allow time for the motor to cool down.

-In general, when the screen is not in use, you should store it in the fully retracted position.
+In general, when the screen is not in use, you should store the screen in the fully retracted position.

-Do not operate the motors when any of the following occurs:
+Do not operate the motor when any of the following occurs: